swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     wc Bert/* gerdal/*4*

-For each of the files indicated, `wc` has printed a line with three numbers and also the file name.
+For each of the files indicated, `wc` has printed a line with three numbers and also the relative file name.
 The first is the number of lines in that file.
 The second is the number of words.
 Third, the total number of characters is indicated.
 The bottom line contains this information summed over all of the files.
 Thus, there were 10445 characters in total.